 - Pregnancy

-5 Things You Should Do When Stopped for Suspicion of Drunk Driving
+Five Things You Should Do When Stopped for Suspicion of Drunk Driving

 2. Don’t Answer Leading Questions

-Likely the first thing that the law enforcement official will ask you is, “Do you know why I’m pulling you over?”
+Likely, the first thing that the law enforcement official will ask you is, “Do you know why I’m pulling you over?”
 This question is a trap.
 Whatever you do, don’t start guessing at their reasons!
 A simple “No, I do not know why” is sufficient.

 Another question they may ask you is, “How much have you had to drink tonight?”
-You don’t have to answer that question, either, but you shouldn’t lie.
+You don’t have to answer that question, but you shouldn’t lie.
 You can politely respond, “I prefer not to answer any questions.
 Am I free to go?”

 3. Refuse a Field Sobriety Test

-The police may continue to ask you questions, but stay calm and remain polite.
+You should refuse to take a field sobriety test.
+You can say, “I prefer not to participate.”
+The police may continue asking you questions, but stay calm and polite.
 Continue to say, “I prefer not to answer any questions, officer.
 Can I go now?”

 4. Know California’s Preliminary Alcohol Screening (PAS) Laws

 If you are not under arrest, law enforcement may ask you to take a breathalyzer test on the spot, called a preliminary alcohol screening (PAS).
 In California, unless you are under 21 years of age or on DUI probation, you can refuse the PAS – and you should.
-Much like a field sobriety test, the results of a PAS will be used against you but won’t help your DUI defense.

 5. Know Your Rights if the Police Arrest You

+It is in your best interest to take this test after your arrest, as you will face separate penalties just for refusing, regardless of what your BAC is.
 After an arrest, take the breathalyzer test and continue to invoke your right to remain silent.
-Ask to speak with a defense attorney from our legal team.
+Ask to speak with a defense attorney.

 Get Legal Help After a California Field Sobriety Test

-When it comes to “Is it better to refuse a field sobriety test or not?” – the answer is clear.
-If you did do a field sobriety test, you should contact us to speak with a Los Angeles DUI attorney who may be able to preserve your legal rights.
+Is it better to refuse a field sobriety test or not?
+You should politely decline!
+The results will be used against you.
+If you did do a field sobriety test, you should contact us to speak with a Los Angeles DUI attorney who will work to defend you.

 Immediate legal representation is your best defense against a DUI charge, so do not wait to partner with one of our experienced and aggressive defense lawyers.